Nigh/ahk_brainfuck_Interpreter/README.md

   > `]` : If the value at the current cell is zero, move to the next instruction.
   > Otherwise, move backwards in the instructions to the corresponding [ .

+## USAGE

+`interpreter.ahk helloworld.bf`

+or directly drop .bf file on the script if support.